tweak1337/telegram_parser-v.2---Telethon/README.md

-Updated version of relegram parser, at this time based on Telethon library, which able significantly bigger, than Pyrogram at my last version.
+**Updated version of telegram parser, at this time based on Telethon library, which able significantly bigger, than Pyrogram at my last version.**

 Now we are parsing news channels, contains property thematics.
 Added 3 new fields: